sarinaesmailzadeh/sing-box-reality-daily-telegram/README.md

-# Find Best SNI for the sing-box
+# Find Best SNI for the xray

 You can find the best SNI with the following github repository: